Desmond J. Scott: Early life

 Desmond James Scott was born in Ashburton in the province of Canterbury, New Zealand, on 11 September 1918.
 His father, John Scott, was a shepherd but later moved his family to Cheviot, where he worked as a stock and station agent.
 Scott was educated at Cheviot School from 1929 and then from 1933, attended Cathedral Grammar School in Christchurch, as a boarder.
 Once his education was completed, he became a stock agent.
 He later worked as a salesman of agricultural equipment.
 He also served in the Territorial Force, joining the Canterbury Yeomanry in 1936 as a cavalryman.
 It was while he was on an exercise with the yeomanry, when his troop experienced a mock attack by Bristol fighters of the Royal New Zealand Air Force (RNZAF), that he resolved to learn to fly.
 He commenced flying lessons shortly afterwards.

 Second World War

 In March 1940, with the Second World War well underway, Scott joined the RNZAF.
 According to Scott, he had taken advantage of a scheme that provided government funds to private individuals for flight training in return for a commitment to serve in the military if called upon.
 On the outbreak of hostilities with Nazi Germany, the scheme compelled him to enlist in the RNZAF.
 He was sent for training to the RNZAF base at Wigram Aerodrome and in late 1940, with others from his flight school intake, he sailed to England as a sergeant pilot to serve in the Royal Air Force (RAF).
-After his arrival, he received further flight training at RAF Sutton Bridge, where he learnt to fly the Hawker Hurricane.
+After his arrival, he received further flight training at RAF Sutton Bridge, where he learnt to fly the Hawker Hurricane fighter.